 Healthy food choices and being physically active remains important when starting and using insulin.
 This is vital in managing your weight, blood glucose levels and other factors such as cholesterol and general health and wellbeing.

-When starting insulin you will learn not only about insulin but other special considerations when using insulin therapy.
+When starting you will learn not only about insulin but other special considerations when using insulin therapy.
 Starting insulin can bring up an array of emotions and feelings about your health and diabetes.
 It’s important to discuss any concerns you have with your diabetes team.